 Within a warehouse style building in the centre of the city, lies this treasure chest of anything your mind can conjure.
 From clothes and rolls of silks, to chopsticks and raw meat, there isn’t an inch of this building not utilised for wares of some sort

 The market is divided up into different sections so you can easily avoid the raw food section if you have a weaker tummy, but if you can, this area is worth a visit to see how grocery shopping in done in a different culture.

 There are many of food stores inside the markets served traditional Vietnamese foods and drinks.
 Here you will find some of the finest Vietnamese delicacies

 There Is also a Ben Than street food market (only open evenings) located at the back of the markets which sells traditional Vietnamese street food.
 With a licensed bar and live music it makes a great spot for a relaxed evening.

 A wide variety of meat, seafood and vegetables are sold at the back of the markets.
-Probably not a place if you are a bit queasy or not a meat eater so just a bit of advice stay away from the back in this case.

 I had a look at the produce myself and to be honest it looked freshest of the fresh.
 Below is a little gallery of the produce markets.

 So much to choice! bags, clothing, shoes, jewelry, woodworks, materials eg. silks, sunglasses you name it they have it there.

 Something you may also need when visiting these markets is a little extra patience than usual.
 The stall holders are keen to flog you their wares so as soon as you show a speck on interest in their goods, they will do all in their power to convince you to make a purchase.
 This is good if you are interested in making a purchase as it allows you to haggle with the tellers.